obsproject/obs-amd-encoder/CONTRIBUTING.md

 *[You can only do this with an AMD APU or GPU installed](https://github.com/Xaymar/OBS-AMD-Advanced-Media-Framework/wiki/Hardware,-GCN-and-VCE-Limits)*.
 Install the plugin into your OBS Studio installation or test environment and select it in either Simple Output Mode or Advanced Output Mode.
 It should encode fine without crashing at any point.

-## Committing Changes

-Read [this wiki page for information](https://github.com/Xaymar/OBS-AMD-Advanced-Media-Framework/wiki/Contributing) and please follow it.
-Rebasing a bunch of pushed commits is terrible for anyone involved.

 # Coding Standard